Rasgueado: Technique

 In contrast to ordinary strumming, which is usually done either with a plectrum, or with several fingers as a unit, rasgueado generally uses only one digit (finger, thumb, etc.) for each strum; this means that multiple strums can be done more quickly than usual by using multiple digits in quick succession.
 Furthermore the outer (fingernail) side of the finger tips that is also used and, as a result, in that case, the strumming direction is reversed from the usual one, so it's a downstroke for the four fingers and an upstroke for the thumb.

 Flamenco guitarists often build up their fingernails using layers of silk and superglue to protect the nail from breaking.
 There is some loss of tonal quality with this practice, but without it, rasgueado is likely to break most fingernails after a time.

 The wooden table of the guitar is protected from the reinforced nails by a plastic plate called a "golpeador" which is stuck to the front beneath the soundhole.

 There are several types of rasgueado, but the two main divisions are those that employ the forearm and thumb in conjunction and those that incorporate only the fingers.
 Of course, both approaches can be combined to allow for the use of all digits on the hand.

-Application

-Application of the technique is generally required to achieve the rapid strumming and complex rhythms used in flamenco music.